ldijkman/arduino-fruit-ripening-ethylene-evaporator/README.md

 ----

-the seller / supermarket should let you know if it is artificial ripened
+the seller / supermarket should let you know if the product is artificial ripened

 ##
 #            !!!
 DANGER !!!
 # GENERATOR CREATES ETHYLENE (C2H4).
 # ETHYLENE IS EXPLOSIVE AT 27,000 PPM.